RCZhao/ShearCo/README.md

 * (header) weighted number of lenses and sources
 * (1) linear mean radius in a bin
 * (2) logarithmic mean radius in a bin
-* (3) tangential shear
+* (3) tangential shear / convergence
 * (4) cross shear
-* (5) contribution to tangential shear that comes from the large-scale structure
+* (5) contribution to tangential shear / convergence that comes from the large-scale structure
 * (6) contribution to cross shear that comes from the large-scale structure

 Testing the code: